frederickobrien/the-whale-lines/news/bbc-impartiality-guidelines-ban-opposition-to-genocide-and-human-trafficking.md

 ---

-title: New BBC ‘impartiality’ rules prevent staff from saying genocide, human trafficking, Coldplay are bad
+title: New BBC ‘impartiality’ rules ban staff from saying genocide, human trafficking, Coldplay are bad
 date: 2020-12-23T18:30:47.000Z
 description: After years of subjugation the turkeys have risen up and seized control over all life on Earth, and declared Christmas over forever.
 angle: -0.7